abitvin/audijo/README.md

 About
 =====
-Audijo is a JavaScript wrapper class around the HTML 5 <audio> tag.
-When the new <audio> tag is not supported in the browser it falls back to Shockwave Flash.
+Audijo is a JavaScript wrapper class around the HTML 5 audio tag.
+When the audio tag is not supported in the browser it falls back to Shockwave Flash.

 Author